so586/READ.me/README.md

-# Seamless collaboration: Real-time Editing, federated learning,vand FTP integration
+# Google Meet Clone
-This project facilitates seamless, multi-user collaboration through a combination of real-time editing, federated learning, and secure file handling with FTP.
-Aimed at distributed teams, it prioritizes both the efficiency of document workflows and the security of data management.
+This project is a simplified clone of Google Meet, allowing multiple users to connect via video calls, share screens, and send messages in real-time.
+Using Node.js, Express, and Socket.IO, the app provides a collaborative virtual meeting environment.
+The project also integrates file upload functionality, giving users the ability to share files during the call.

 <img width="191" alt="seamless collaboration" src="https://github.com/user-attachments/assets/8d1f5758-2746-42e9-a838-b09c63cf0ba7">